praw-dev/asyncpraw/docs/getting_started/quick_start.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning:: For the sake of brevity, the following examples pass authentication
-             information via arguments to :py:func:`praw.Reddit`.
+             information via arguments to :py:func:`asyncpraw.Reddit`.
 If you do
              this, you need to be careful not to reveal this information to the
              outside world if you share your code.
 It is recommended to use a
-             :ref:`praw.ini file <praw.ini>` in order to keep your
+             :ref:`asyncpraw.ini file <asyncpraw.ini>` in order to keep your
              authentication information separate from your code.

 You need an instance of the :class:`.Reddit` class to do *anything* with
-PRAW.
+asyncpraw.
 There are two distinct states a :class:`.Reddit` instance can be in:
 :ref:`read-only <read-only>`, and :ref:`authorized <authorized>`.

 .. _read-only: